Regularity of the inverse mapping in Banach function spaces: Preliminaries

 with respect to notation \eqref{eta=sp}.
 Such spaces are called {\it similar spaces}.
-To unify the notation of all spaces similar to each other, we use the same name for the space independent of the domains, i.e.\ we denote $X(\Omega'):=Y(\Omega')$. \end{Definition} \begin{Lemma}[Hardy--Littlewood--Polya principle for different measure spaces] Let $f$ and $g$ be measurable functions on $\Omega$ and $\Omega'$ correspondingly.
+To unify the notation of all spaces similar to each other, we use the same name for the space independent of the domains, i.e.\ we denote $X(\Omega'):=Y(\Omega')$. \end{definition} \begin{lemma}[Hardy--Littlewood--Polya principle for different measure spaces] Let $\Omega$, $\Omega'\subset\mathbb{R}^n$ be open sets of finite measure, let $f$ and $g$ be measurable functions on $\Omega$ and $\Omega'$ correspondingly.
+Let $X(\Omega)$, $X(\Omega')$ be similar r.i.\ Banach function spaces.
 If